 - Cinnamon Essential Oil

-When you have an essential oil that need to be diluted first before application, fractionated coconut oil is perfect.
+When you are using an essential oil topically, it should be diluted first before application, fractionated coconut oil is perfect.
 It is easy, apply about a quarter size of FCO in the palm of your hand and then add a few drops of essential oil to it, rub hands together to mix and apply to desired location.

 As an alternative to mixing oils in hands, you can mix them into roller bottles and roll them onto the desired location.
-Fractionated coconut oil is a must have if you are making roller bottle recipes, check out our blog post on roller bottles with recipes using fractionated coconut oil and essential oils.
+Fractionated coconut oil is a must have if you are making roller bottle recipes.